yangjiang3973/learn-vue/dev-diary.md

 1. Q: why use so many closures when compile to links?

-2. TODO: in compile, still use 3 stages but not use closures to create link.
+2. TODO: in compile, still use 3 stages but not use closures to create link for more directives and other features.

 so maybe can understand why vue uses this way.

 3. TODO: start writing more directives and refactor previous code(especially compile part)

+# 2020-10-20

+1. finished the main logic structure and make `v-text` work

+2. TODO: add unit tests like vue